johnwjlim/johnwjlim/README.md

   Gatsby's default starter
 </h1>

-Or at least it was...I've kept the bits I liked and shaped it to what I needed it to do.
+Or at least it was...I've kept the bits I liked and shaped the rest to what I needed it to do.

 <h3>www.johnwjlim.com</h3>
 <h3>wjlim@uw.edu</h3>